thechetanvaghela/rate-the-site-experience/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin add a Widget on frontend to get rating of use experience of site visiting.
+This plugin adds a frontend widget for users to rate their site experience.

 == Description ==

-This plugin add a Widget on frontend to get rating of use experience of site visiting.
+This plugin enhances user interaction by introducing a frontend widget that allows visitors to rate their experience on the site.
+Users can easily provide rating of the overall site usability.

 ### Features:
+* Addition of a frontend widget
-* Add Widget to site for experience of site visit.
+* Allows users to rate their site experience
+* Manage widget content

 == Installation ==